wilsonwid/dsa4266-project/README.md

 ## Instructions for Dataset

-1. **Organize by Model Name**: Inside the `/data` folder, create subdirectories for each model you want to run, named exactly as specified:
+1. **Organise by Model Name**: Inside the `/data` folder, create subdirectories for each model you want to run, named exactly as specified:

 - `/data/cnn`
+- `/data/cnn_encoder_lstm`
 - `/data/rcnn`
 - `/data/resnet`
 - `/data/videomae`
-- `/data/vit`

-2. **Unzip Data Files**: Unzip each model's dataset into the respective subdirectory.
+2. **Unzip Data Files**: Unzip each model's dataset into the respective subdirectory:

+- [Frames dataset](https://mega.nz/folder/fMgSib6K#kxDLFKpqvYMZSaMi3hoxCw) for frame-based models.
+- [Videos dataset](https://mega.nz/file/DIBmRRgC#gDPsrAJNF4zRKA0wCj0iRbbxNl1DIuI3SRKC0AUEvoU) for video-based models.

 3. **Verify File Paths**: Each model script should automatically refer to its dedicated folder under `/data/<model-name>`.
 Ensure that any required subfolders or files are placed correctly to avoid path errors.

-### Preprocessed Dataset Links

-- [Frames dataset](https://mega.nz/folder/fMgSib6K#kxDLFKpqvYMZSaMi3hoxCw) for frame-based models.
-- [Videos dataset](https://mega.nz/file/DIBmRRgC#gDPsrAJNF4zRKA0wCj0iRbbxNl1DIuI3SRKC0AUEvoU) for video-based models.

 ## Repository structure